-The subject parcel is located on the north side of West Saint Paul Avenue in the City of Waukesha, Waukesha County, Wisconsin.
-The subject has a street address of 216 West St. Paul Avenue.
+The subject parcel is located on the north side of West Saint Paul Avenue, west side of Fuller Street, and south side of West North Street in the City of Waukesha, Waukesha County, Wisconsin.
+The subject has a street address of 200 West St. Paul Avenue.